Gartner’s view on innovation methodologies

 strength is to share insights, ideate, prototype and test a concept all in short timeframe.
 Design Sprints only focus on the part of the solution and works great with a partly validated Business Model.

 helps development teams having a validated Business model to start development without having every detail of a product up-front.
 Assumptions are verified by the creation of a Minimum Viable Product that is potentially deployable to production.
-Agile development revolves around a define and prioritizes the backlog of value to be delivered within short sprints that ends with testing the value provided in each cycle.
+Agile development revolves around a define and prioritizes the backlog of value to be delivered within short sprints that end with testing the value provided in each cycle.